VIP36

-VIP36 is a synthetic cannabinoid derivative, closely related to the highly potent and toxic designer drug MDMB-FUBINACA.
-However, unlike MDMB-FUBINACA, VIP36 has been substituted with a positively charged guanidine group which prevents it from crossing the blood-brain barrier.
-As a result, VIP36 is highly peripherally selective and while it produces analgesic effects in animal studies, centrally mediated side effects only became evident at a 100x higher dose.
+VIP36 is a synthetic cannabinoid derivative, closely related to the highly potent and neurotoxic designer drug MDMB-FUBINACA.
+However, unlike MDMB-FUBINACA, VIP36 has a positively charged N-alkoxyguanidine group attached which prevents it from crossing the blood-brain barrier.
+As a result, VIP36 is a highly peripherally selective drug - neurotoxic effects only became evident at 100x the estimated effective dose needed for analgesia.